calvinwin7/ABOUT-ME/README.md

 <h3>What I'd Like To Learn In SWEN-101</h3>

 <ol>
-  <li>Making projects and possibly web-development via HTML
+  <li>Making projects and possibly web-development via HTML</li>
-  <li>Learning new programming languages like Java, C, and C++
+  <li>Learning new programming languages like Java, C, and C++</li>
-  <li>Learning how to collaborate with diverse individuals and learn how to develop projects as a team
+  <li>Learning how to collaborate with diverse individuals and learn how to develop projects as a team</li>
-  <li>Properly develop realistic projects in an effective manner.
+  <li>Properly develop realistic projects in an effective manner.</li>
 </ol>